hbutler97/Carnd-Behavior-Cloning/writeup.md

 ## **Network Augmentation**

 The changes above didn't solve the overfitting problem.
 So Dropout layers with  a %50 keep probability were added after each Fully Connected Layer.
+Also the Adam optimizer was modified to have a learn rate of 0.0001.
+Lastly the model was trained for 5 Epochs.

-As shown in the image below, the validation loss is now monotonic.
+The figure below shows the new validation loss.

 ![alt text][image8]